 Both dietary and supplemental forms have been studied widely for their potential role in chronic ailments such as heart disease and diabetes.
 Dietary intake is associated with reduced mortality from cardiovascular disease, especially for women (5).
 It is also associated with reduced risk of sudden cardiac death (SCD), although studies have been mixed and more affirmative for the effect of serum magnesium on SCD (6) (7).
 It may help reduce the risk of ischemic stroke (8), metabolic syndrome (9) (10), type 2 diabetes (11) and insulin resistance (12), asthma (13), and osteoporosis (1), but findings from studies on depression are conflicting (14) (15).
 Other studies also have not linked dietary consumption with cancer incidence and mortality (16), or pancreatic cancer risk (17), but have associated higher intake with a lower risk for colorectal tumors (18) and lung cancer (19).
 Additional studies are needed to confirm these effects.

 Magnesium supplementation has been evaluated for a variety of health conditions.
-Oral intake may increase survival in patients with heart failure (20) (21), and improve insulin sensitivity in healthy adults (22).
+Oral intake may increase survival in patients with heart failure (20) (21), and improve insulin sensitivity in healthy adults (22) (77), and in those with diabetes (77).
 In a study of overweight individuals, supplementation resulted in changes in gene expression and other positive effects on metabolic pathways (23).
 Some studies have shown a reduction in blood pressure following supplementation (24) (25), but an earlier systematic review suggests the positive findings are due to poor trial design and short duration (26).
 Also in contrast, data from a large, community-based cohort did not show low serum levels to be a risk factor for developing hypertension or cardiovascular disease (27).

 Other studies of oral supplements have demonstrated positive effects on bone mass accrual in healthy adolescents with inadequate intake (28), and suppressed bone turnover in postmenopausal osteoporotic women (29).
 In adults with asthma, supplementation improved objective measures of airway resistance and subjective measures of asthma control and quality of life (13); in pediatric patients with cystic fibrosis, it has improved respiratory muscle strength (30).
 There is also moderate evidence for its use in migraine headache and prophylaxis (31).
 Although preliminary data have shown mixed results with oral supplementation for premenstrual syndrome (32), a pilot study indicates that it reduces menopausal hot flashes in breast cancer patients (33), and a systematic review supports its use for leg cramps during pregnancy (34).
 Larger studies are needed to elucidate conflicting results and clarify the roles for supplementation across various health conditions.